yangliu/plate-reader-helper/README.md

 plate-reader-helper
 ===================

-A series of helper script for Fujifilm BAS-5000 Plate Reader
+A series of helper scripts for Fujifilm BAS-5000 Plate Reader